nonrice/mjudge/README.md

 There are development Docker configurations.
 Use them by including `-f docker-compose.dev.yml` in calls to compose.

 McLean Judge uses a React frontend with Vite tooling, Flask backend, and Postgres database.

-The grading infrastructure is written in Python.
-A grading container polls the submissions table for waiting submissions and spawns individual, ephemeral worker containers to run them.
-Sandboxing is done through containerizing with Docker and privilege removal.